Westlake

 What is the weighted average housing cost based on tenure mix in the suburb of Westlake?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,276.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,276.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,247/month, and renters paying $2,382/month.

 How affordable is housing in the suburb of Westlake relative to local incomes?